WebSuckIt/web-suck-it-docs/docs/intro.md

 slug: /
 ---

-# Quick Start
+# Getting started

 Welcome to Websuckit, where we offer an innovative approach to integrating socket connections with ease and simplicity, empowering you to achieve your goals with confidence.

-## Getting Started
+## Create an account

 Get started by **creating a new site**.

-Welcome to **Websuckit**, where we offer an innovative approach to integrating socket connections with ease and simplicity, empowering you to achieve your goals with confidence.
+[Create account](https://nodejs.org/en/download/), where we offer an innovative approach to integrating socket connections with ease and simplicity, empowering you to achieve your goals with confidence.

 ### What you'll need